pavel-kirienko/o1heap/README.md

 and *n* is the maximum contiguous allocation that can be requested by the application.

-Note that the provided equation is a generalized case that does not explicitly take into account a possible per-fragment metadata allocation overhead -- it is assumed to be included in *M,n*.
+Note that the provided equation is a generalized case that does not explicitly take into account a possible per-fragment metadata allocation overhead.

 The state of *catastrophic fragmentation* is a state where the allocator is unable to serve a memory allocation request even if there is enough free memory due to its suboptimal arrangement.